algorandfoundation/xGov/Proposals/xgov-50.md

 - Launch of the dapp
 - Start of promo with youtubers and with shillers.
 - Promotion with ad packs (meta, youtube, google).

-> For Milestone-based grants, please refer to <a href="https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0034.md#submit-a-proposal"> How to submit a proposal</a>.

 ## Benefits for the community